nebari-dev/nebari-docs/docs/docs/getting-started/quickstart.md

 <Tabs>
   <TabItem value="regular-deploy" label="Regular deploy" default>

-  You can deploy your Nebari instance to the cloud (selected in the provious step) with:
+  You can deploy your Nebari instance to the cloud (selected in the previous step) with:

   ```bash
   nebari deploy -c nebari-config.yaml